I can't find Cine Meter in the App Store! Where is it?

 - Have you calibrated Cine Meter to your reference meter?

-reference, it should track pretty closely... as long as both meters see exactly
+reference, it should track very closely... as long as both meters see exactly the

 built-in camera meters) differ in their color sensitivities and metering patterns, and